 5. And always the “Know your customer” eternal advice.

 We say it because we care – social media is tough because brands are trying to fit in – that’s exactly why knowing your customer is so important in this context.
 What they like, what they don’t like, what they find offensive, what draws their attention.
-Just like any other part of your business, knowing your customer’s preferences and behaviours will do the trick.
+Just like any other part of your business, knowing your customer’s preferences and behaviors will do the trick.